guilamu/gf-chained-select-enhancer/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Planned feature (help needed!)

+This one is beyond my capabilities and I guess I won't be able to add them alone so any help is more than welcome:
+- Download the uploaded csv file (storing it in the WordPress /uploads directory and add a href on the name of the file)

 ## License

 This project is licensed under the GPL v2 or later.